 There are two methods you can use to reduce your tax liability from cryptocurrencies:

-1. Buy and hold your crypto for one year or longer for the gains to be considered long-term capital gains instead of short-term capital gains.
+1. Buy and hold your crypto for one year or longer for the gains to be considered long-term capital gains instead of short-term ones.
 Long-term gains are tax-free if your ordinary taxable income does not exceed $41,675 in 2022.

 2. Practice wash-selling by selling any cryptocurrency currently at a loss and then buying the coins back shortly after if you still want to maintain ownership.
-This is normally not allowed for other asset classes like equities but is completely legal for cryptocurrencies since it is considered property by the IRS.
+This is normally not allowed for other asset classes like equities but is completely legal for cryptocurrencies since the IRS considers them property.
 This is also referred to as tax-loss harvesting.

 Can I deduct losses if I have lost money from crypto trading?